Information about Pregabalin

 Expert advice for Pregabalin

-- Take it only as per the dose and duration prescribed by your doctor.
+- Pregabalin should be taken as per the dose and duration prescribed by your doctor.

 - It may cause sleepiness.
 Do not drive or do anything requiring concentration until you know how it affects you.